Life is not perfect, I'm okay with that. Take, for example, this little snapshot of my life from last night/this morning, times are approximate:

 Turns out, I think this has happened to just about every parent.
 Babies are resilient critters, but we're afraid to talk about our parenting failures, to lift the veil hiding our oops moments where we messed up and acted like real human beings, capable of making real mistakes~ GASP, say it aint so!
 Sarah's sweet little boy had a similar spill and she felt much the same until talking to some friends who assured her it had happened to them too.
 In this crazy world of pinterest perfection, it's so easy to try and create this image in our minds of what our lives should look like instead of actually living.

-Ginny over at Cheetos for Breakfast says it well in this blog entry that I love.
+Ginny over at Cheetos for Breakfast says it well in this blog entry that I love.3:30 Will wakes up, I stumble to his room to nurse & rock him.
+He bites me hard with his shiny

 Somewhere along the way we began to believe a lie.
 And it is a LIE FROM THE PIT OF HELL.
 The lie that there is one right way to be a mother.
 The lie that we must make every RIGHT decision or the consequences will be catastrophic.
 The lie that we can control our children's lives.
 The lie that being a failure as a mother is a fate worse than death.